strategineer/personal-website/content/books/2024-04-03/index.md

 I love the S.T.A.L.K.E.R. games!
 Especially the third one.
 It's a game I always come back to over the years.

-I'm excited as hell to read through the original inspiration for the games.
+Reading through the original inspiration for the games was a real pleasure.

 <!--more-->